Pharmaceutical Sales Specialist Jobs in USA with Visa Sponsorship

 What visa options exist for pharmaceutical sales if I don't win the H-1B lottery?

 Australian citizens should look at the E-3 visa, which has no lottery and a far smaller applicant pool than the H-1B.
-Canadian and Mexican nationals may qualify under TN status if the role maps to an eligible occupation category.
-L-1 transfers are possible if your current employer has a U.S. entity.
+Canadian and Mexican nationals may qualify under TN visa status if the role maps to an eligible occupation category.
+L-1 visa transfers are possible if your current employer has a U.S. entity.
 O-1A is an option if you have documented industry recognition or exceptional performance metrics.
 Each pathway has different employer and documentation requirements, so confirming fit early is important.

 What is the prevailing wage requirement for sponsored Pharmaceutical Sales Specialist jobs?